danchoi/jsontsv/README.md

 Interstellar    2014    Matthew McConaughey
 ```

-Use the `-H` flag to output the headers and the Unix tool `column` to dress the
+Use the `-H` flag to output the headers and the Unix tool `column` to align the
-output up:
+columns for prettier output:

     cat input | jsontsv -H 'title year stars.name ratings.imdb' | column -s $'\t' -t